GhoulMage/Dream-Emerald/README.md

 ### Added Areas
 * **Dream Oldale**.
 An extension of Oldale Town that also wraps to Route 103 by the river.
+* **Deam Petalburg**.
+An extension of Petalburg City and Route 103, rare Pokémon can be found here.
 * **Underground Tunnels** (WORK IN PROGRESS).
 A mysterious series of tunnels.
 Entrances to it are all over the region, but are covered by debris.

 ---